vivaansinghvi07/smoky-mountain-data-comp/scripts/README.md

 `SAM.sh` and `SAM.bat` are short scripts that install the Segment Anything Model (SAM) into the directory in which it is used (`step2`).
 To run, do the following:
 - If on a Unix-based system, run `SAM.sh` using `$ sh scripts/SAM.sh`
 - If on a Windows system, run `$ .\scripts\SAM.bat`
+  - Note: You may not have `wget` installed on your device.
+To do this, see [this reference](https://www.jcchouinard.com/wget/).